 Download a guide to purchasing a hearing loop for your facility authored by national loop advocate/educator, Dr. Juliette Sterkens.

 Hearing loops should meet the international

-You may wish to ask potential installers whether they offer
+You should ask potential installers whether they offer

-engineering expertise to meet this standard and can verify
+engineering expertise to meet this standard and will guarantee

 that they have done so.
 This will prevent dissatisfaction